nicesapien-too/SketchCord/README.md

 # SketchCord
 **Sketchcord** is used to send messages to **Discord** using Discord **Webhooks** by sending **http requests**.
 It is an unofficial (REST)API.
 Works great with **Sketchware**/Sketchware Pro/ Sketchware Revolution or Sketchware Gold.
 ## Hosting
-To use it, you can use the default API, **https://sketchcord-production.up.railway.app/api/send**.
+To use it, you can use the default API, **https://sketchcord.vercel.app/api/send** or **https://sketchcord-production.up.railway.app/api/send**.
 But If your app is too popular, you can deploy the API yourself.
 Just click the below button to deploy on Heroku.

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nicesapien-too/sketchcord/tree/main)